 Over the course of three years, That Man is You! successively considers the three most important relationships in a man’s life: his relationship with God, his relationship with his spouse, and his relationship with his children.

-The volunteer crew comes together on Tuesdays after Mass for maintenance, repairs, and special furnishings and
+This volunteer crew comes together on Tuesday mornings after Mass for maintenance, repairs, special furnishings, and

 Voyagers (Vital Organization of Youthful Adults Greatly Enjoying Recreation and Spirituality) offers an opportunity for the people of St. Columba Parish to come together for social events.

 Besides planning such activities, we hold a monthly Voyager luncheon at different area restaurants.

 Other activities and opportunities are offered throughout the year.
 So, check our bulletin for Voyagers’ activities.

 VOYAGERS TRIP: Due to lack of interest, the Voyagers seminar scheduled for Monday, February 3, has been canceled due to lack of interest.If you have any questions, please contact Dianne Warren at firstname.lastname@example.org or 570-204-2082.